 We have chosen to use the ICTinspires Computing Curriculum because it ensures Computing is integrated into all subjects across the curriculum to enhance all learning.
 The ICTinspires Computing Curriculum provides clear progression in skills from EYFS to Y6 and covers:

 - Technical Understanding

 These subjects are taught through a different topic each half-term.
 We take the children on educational visits and organise speakers and workshops to make these as interesting as possible.
 We also plan whole school themed weeks during the year which often focus on a particular country.

-We follow the Essex agreed syllabus for RE which ensures a rich mix of learning about Christianity and other World Religions through themes.
+We follow the Norfolk agreed syllabus 2019 for RE which ensures a rich mix of learning about Christianity and other World Religions through themes.
 Through Collective Worship we also teach children about special days and festivals celebrated by Christians and other faiths.

 Person, Social, Moral and Health Education